AzizulZahid/AzizulZahid.github.io/_pages/about.md

 I am a third-year PhD student in Computer Engineering working with Dr. Sai Swaminathan.
 I also received my <b>Master’s degree in Computer Engineering</b> from UTK in Summer 2025.

 My reserach area lies in on device LLM inference for task specific Human-AI Interaction, focusing on Intelligent guidance systems.
-I have substantial experience on <i style="color: orange;">implementation of <b>LLM on resource constraint devices</b> to build intelligent werable and tiny systems.
-Additionally, I have built an end-to-end intelligent robots prototyping with utilizing Reinforcement Learning (RL) algorithms</i>.
+I have substantial experience on implementation of <b>LLM on resource constraint devices</b> to build intelligent werable and tiny systems.
+Additionally, I have built an end-to-end intelligent robots prototyping with utilizing Reinforcement Learning (RL) algorithms.

 I earned my B.Sc. from Bangladesh University of Engineering and Technology (BUET) majoring Electrical and Electronic Engineering (EEE).